7Amin/7Amin.github.io/_site/publication/smart_collaborative_industrial_iot_federated_learning.md

   <nav class="pagination">

-      <a href="https://7amin.github.io/publication/solving_reaction_diffusion_equation.md" class="pagination--pager" title="Solving the Reaction-Diffusion equation based on analytical methods and deep learning algorithm; the Case study of sulfate attack to concrete
-">Previous</a>

       <a href="https://7amin.github.io/publication/will_construction_predicting_heterogeneous.md" class="pagination--pager" title="Will There Be A Construction?
 Predicting Road Constructions Based On Heterogeneous Spatiotemporal Data
-">Next</a>
+">Previous</a>

+      <a href="#" class="pagination--pager disabled">Next</a>

   </nav>